AdobeDocs/journey-optimizer-b2b.en/help/user/journeys/journey-nodes.md

 * When you add a split path node and choose _Account_, each path that is added includes an end node with the ability to add nodes to each edge.
 * It is possible to split the path by Accounts repeatedly, such as in a nested manner.
 A split path includes an option for not adding the default path.
-* Accounts/people who do not qualify do not move forward in the journey.
+* Accounts/people that do not qualify for one of the split paths do not move forward in the journey.
 * These paths can be combined using a merge node.

 ![Journey node - split paths by account](./assets/node-split-paths-account.png){width="700" zoomable="yes"}